BM345/ResponseParsingPython/documentation/constraints/README.md

 <br /><br />

-## Non-negative Integers
+## Parameters that can be set for non-negative integers

-This response type has the same constraints as the `integer` type, but of course it doesn't allow negative-integer answers.
-(This means that the `"mustHaveExplicitSign"` constraint now only applies to the plus sign.)
+This response type can have the same parameters as the `integer` type, but of course it doesn't allow negative-integer answers.

 <br /><br />

-## Decimals
+## Parameters that can be set for decimals

-The `"sign"`, `"mustHaveAtLeastNSF"`, `"mustHaveNoMoreThanNSF"` and `"mustHaveExactlyNSF"` constraints from the `integer` type can also be applied to the `decimal` type, as well as the following.
+The `"sign"`, `"mustHaveAtLeastNSF"`, `"mustHaveNoMoreThanNSF"` and `"mustHaveExactlyNSF"` parameters from the `integer` type can also be set for the `decimal` type, as well as the following.

 <br /><br />